9160476108/hbilen.github.io/vacancies/index.md

 - **Can I be co-supervised?** Yes it is quite common in the School of Informatics.
 Most PhD students do some collaborative work with other professors.

-- **I am an undergraduate, can I do a summer-project or internship with you?** Unfortunately no.

 - **I have decided to apply to one of these programs and I'd like to contact you.** Please e-mail me with the title **[Prospective Student]**.

 <!---